Tobacco Free Policy

 Beginning Jan.
 1, 2008, IU South Bend became a tobacco-free campus.
 Indiana University has determined that all campuses will be smoke free in order to promote the health and well-being of employees, students and others on campus.

 IU President Michael McRobbie has approved the policy presented by IU South Bend.
 The policy was developed by an ad hoc campus committee and approved by Chancellor Reck.

 In brief, the policy for IU South Bend states that the use and sale of tobacco and tobacco products is prohibited on university owned, operated or leased properties.
 The parking lots and garage owned by the university are included in the ban.
 However, the use of tobacco products in personal vehicles is allowed, provided users make a reasonable effort to contain smoke and smoking materials inside the vehicle.

 Violations of policy will be addressed through existing processes already in place for students, faculty and staff.
 Smoking cessation programs will be offered to all employees and students at little or no cost to participants.

 The following is the tobacco free campus policy

 Indiana University has determined that all campuses will be smoke-free in order to promote the health and well-being of employees, students, and other constituents.
 This following IU South Bend campus policy is in response to the University-wide policy requirement as well as the overall desire to provide a healthier work and learning environment for our campus community.

-The use or sale of tobacco or tobacco products is prohibited on university owned, operated, or leased property.
+The use or sale of tobacco, tobacco products, and smoking related products is prohibited on Indiana University property.

-The use or sale of tobacco or tobacco products is prohibited in university owned, operated, or leased vehicles.
+The use or sale of tobacco, tobacco products, and smoking related products is prohibited in university-owned, university-operated, or university-leased vehicles.